PEW NEWS

 RP.
 Coffee and cake

-Coffee and Cake will take place in Church Cottage on Tuesdays from 10 till noon on 11th February, 4th and 18th March, 1st and 29th April, 13th May 10th and 24th and 8th July.
+Coffee and Cake will take place in Church Cottage on Tuesdays from 10 till noon on 1st and 29th April, 13th May 10th and 24th and 8th July.

 RP.
 Sharing Life